Ann Thongprasom: Career

 Thongprasom came into the entertainment business after being invited to test in a music video by a friend of her mother who was working as a makeup designer for RS Promotion.
 She was 13 when she featured in her first music video.
+She went on to star in many more films and television series.
+Her biggest role was in The Letter: Jod Mai Rak, which earned more than 50 million baht.